 Creating goals can really motivate you in your journey of developing the disciple of personal devotion.
 Here are a couple of examples:

 What sin do you want to be killing in your life?

 What fruit of the Spirit do you want to see more clearly?

-Writing down goals like this and making them a point of prayer can be powerful as you work your way through scripture, always seeking to discern how the truth of scripture applies to your written goals.
+Writing down goals like this and making them a point of prayer can be powerful as you work your way through scripture.
+You can seek to discern how the truth of scripture applies to your written goals.
 It is also helpful and good to find a trusted friend and share these goals with them.
 Invite them to regularly ask you about your consistency in personal devotion and the goals that you are working to achieve.
 Accountability is a great friend to discipline.

 7. Be Flexible

 If you decide that a plan isn’t working, try another plan.
-Or if you have been using a plan for a while and it is getting a little stale, feel free to try something new.
+If you have been using a plan for a while, and it is getting a little stale, feel free to try something new.
 The key is consistently creating space to meet with the Lord, however, this does not mean that you always do the same thing.
-That being said, it is important to remember that your personal devotion will likely not be a perpetual “mountain top” experience.
+It is important to remember that your personal devotion will likely not be a perpetual “mountain top” experience.
 The value of a regular time of personal devotion is the small and consistent gains you make over a long period of time.

 Our hope is that this field guide will be helpful in getting you started down the path of having a consistent and meaningful time of personal devotion.